yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 TODO_NIV - Change to ISpaceProxy link when available.
 {% endcomment %}

-The main API to access the IMDG service, is the depanlinkWriting Your First Applicationtengahlink./your-first-data-grid-application.htmlbelakanglink.
-Please refer to the depanlinkProgrammer's Guidetengahlink./programmer's-guide.htmlbelakanglink for usage examples.
+The main API to access the IMDG service, is the [Writing Your First Application](./your-first-data-grid-application.html).
+Please refer to the [Programmer's Guide](./programmer's-guide.html) for usage examples.

 ## Messaging Grid